Genesis (band): Legacy

 Genesis have been estimated to have sold between 100 and 150 million albums worldwide.
 Their total certified album sales include 21.5 million in the US, 7.2 million in the UK, 5.6 million in Germany, and 3.4 million in France.
-Genesis have been awarded eleven Gold and four Multi-Platinum albums in the UK, while in the US they have seven Gold, two Platinum, and four Multi-Platinum albums.
+Genesis have been awarded eleven Gold and four Multi-Platinum albums in the UK, while in the US they have seven Gold, two Platinum and four Multi-Platinum albums.

 In March 2010, Genesis were inducted into the Rock and Roll Hall of Fame by Phish guitarist Trey Anastasio.
 The band's awards include a Silver Clef Award for outstanding contributions to British music at its second annual ceremony in 1977.
 In 1988, the band received one of the only two Grammy Awards issued for the short-lived Best Concept Music Video category for "Land of Confusion".
-In September 2012, a Lifetime Achievement Award was given to the band at the inaugural Progressive Music Awards.
-In 2004, Q ranked Genesis as the seventeenth-biggest band in a list compiled based on album sales, time spent on the UK charts, and largest audience for a headlining show.
+In 2004, Q ranked Genesis as the seventeenth-biggest band in a list compiled based on album sales, time spent on the UK charts and largest audience for a headlining show.
 Genesis were honoured at the second VH1 Rock Honors in May 2007, which featured Banks, Rutherford and Collins.
-In 2008, the band received a Lifetime Achievement Award at the Mojo Awards.
+In June 2008, the band received a lifetime achievement award at the Mojo Awards.
+In September 2012, another lifetime achievement was given to the band at the inaugural Progressive Music Awards by Prog.

 Genesis were targets for criticism throughout the 1970s from those who disliked progressive rock.
-Influential BBC DJ John Peel championed the band in their early years and they performed three sessions for him between 1970 and 1972, but he "grew disillusioned with their later excesses".
-Some regarded the group as overtly middle-class, paying particular attention to the founder members' private education, and claimed rock music was being taken away from the working class, whom they regarded as its core audience.
+The influential BBC DJ John Peel championed the band in their early years and they performed three sessions for him between 1970 and 1972, but he "grew disillusioned with their later excesses".
+Some regarded the group as overtly middle-class, paying particular attention to the founder members' private education, and believed rock music was being taken away from the working class, whom they regarded as its core audience.
 Likening his background to that of the punk artist Joe Strummer, who had become a "people's hero" musician, Gabriel stated in 2013, "To this day, we've never outgrown the snotty rich-kid thing ... we were always very straight about where we came from, and we were middle-class, not aristocratic."
 Gabriel's theatrics were unpalatable to some of the mainstream rock audience, resulting in a cult following rather than that of a mainstream rock band.